1PlaceNZ/keycloak-js/README.md

 ## to build

+We need to install npm dependencies and build the keycloak js, then pack the output into tgz file.
+Update the properties section in the pom.xml if your node/npm version are different.

+npm install

+npm run build

-mvn package
+mvn clean package

-This creates a `npm` folder in the `target` folder where you can publish the modified package
+This creates keycloak-js-25.0.6-id-token-hint.tgz in the `target` folder where you can publish the modified package

-    cd target/npm/
+    cd target

-    rmdir css  //empty css folder to remove npm login --registry <npm registry>
+    npm login --registry <npm registry>
     npm publish --registry <npm registry>

 for beta or testing

-npm publish --registry https://jenkinstest.1placeonline.com:4873/ --tag beta
+npm publish keycloak-js-25.0.6-id-token-hint.tgz --registry https://jenkinstest.1placeonline.com:4873/ --tag beta

 npm install --registry https://jenkinstest.1placeonline.com:4873 keycloak-js --tag beta